Digitizing Historical Records with OCR: Safeguarding Our Heritage

 Text Recognition

-OCR software analyzes the captured images, recognizing and converting the text content into machine-readable characters.
+OCR programs process the captured images, detecting and converting the lettering into characters that machines can read.

 Digital Storage

-The recognized text is then stored in digital formats, making it searchable and easily accessible for researchers, historians, and the general public.
+The extracted text is saved in digital formats, allowing it to be indexed and readily accessed by scholars, historians, and the public.

 Advantages of OCR in Historical Preservation